Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-01.md

 The initiator-msg **MUST NOT** be included in TLS 1.3 0-RTT early data (see [@!I-D.ietf-tls-tls13#19]).

-TODO: Add note why HMAC() is used even if it's not required for "modern" hash algorithms.
+TODO: Add note why HMAC() is used even if it is not required when modern hash algorithms are used.

 ## Final Responder Message